We’re all in this together, and promise together we will shine.

 Our goal is for you to have a wonderful vacation during this very difficult time.
 Let us know if there is anything we can do to make your stay more comfortable.

-Residents of other states who live in a quarantine county or are from any other state outside of New England or New York (or outside of the Northeastern United States as of July 1, 2020), must follow quarantine guidelines: * Travelers arriving to Vermont in a personal vehicle, may complete either a 14-day quarantine or a 7-day quarantine followed by a negative test in their home state and enter Vermont without further quarantine restrictions. * Travelers arriving to Vermont via public transportation (plane, train, bus) or from further than a direct car ride would allow may complete either a 14-day quarantine or a 7-day quarantine followed by a negative test in a Vermont lodging establishment or with friends and family (travelers must stay in their quarantine location for the duration of quarantine other than to travel to and from a test site).
+Residents of other states must adhere to the quarantine guidelines: * Travelers arriving to Vermont in a personal vehicle, may complete either a 14-day quarantine or a 7-day quarantine followed by a negative test in their home state and enter Vermont without further quarantine restrictions. * Travelers arriving to Vermont via public transportation (plane, train, bus) or from further than a direct car ride would allow may complete either a 14-day quarantine or a 7-day quarantine followed by a negative test in a Vermont lodging establishment or with friends and family (travelers must stay in their quarantine location for the duration of quarantine other than to travel to and from a test site).

 The Vermont Agency of Commerce and Community Development (ACCD) requires us to ask you to provide either (i) a copy of a Vermont drivers license; or (ii) a signed document attesting you meet the quarantine requirement, have traveled from a county with similar active COVID-19 caseload per ACCD, are an essential/authorized worker, or are a Vermonter.
 All owners and guests must also complete a health questionnaire.
 The form will be emailed to you prior to check-in.
 You can review this Certificate of Compliance here.